 Top 3 places for great selections and amazing prices!

 1. The Book Bundler is a website that provides a variety of book options.
-The bundler that I chose was a box of 100 mixed childrens books for $50.
+The bundler that I chose was a box of 100 mixed children’s books for $50.
 When the box arrived, my 7 year old immediately sorted through the box finding some of his favorite titles.
 I was actually shocked that we got so many great ones.
-However, I will also say that there were some disappointments with the order as well.
-There were around 15-20 books that I won’t be using in my classroom.
-They were either duplicates or titles that were not practical for my students.
-Overall though, I am overly happy with this purchase!

 2. Not all thrift stores are the same, right?
 I have always been the kind of gal that hated shopping at thrift stores because of the old lady smell…sorry, but it is the truth!
 If you smell like an old lady, you have permission to click the exit button and leave this page.
 Sorry to offend!
 I did discover on a shopping trip with my mother in law that Goodwill is an awesome place to find gently used picture books!!!
 BUT, always check the price first!
 I shopped at one store where the books were priced around 65 cents per title and at another they were $1.23 a book.
 So, be careful!
 Know what is a good deal and what is not!!!
 Don’t spend more than a dollar a book!
 I did luck out one day when all books with a blue sticker were half price so ask for any discounts or deals that they have going on.
 Speaking of that old lady…if your mother in law can get the senior discount, sneak your books into her cart, just saying.